 \subsection{Complex-Valued Representations}

-Complex-valued neural networks and quantum-inspired representations have recently gained traction in NLP due to their superior capacity to model uncertainties and complex feature interactions \cite{lee2022complex,zhang2023quantum}.
-Complex numbers inherently possess two degrees of freedom: the real part and the imaginary part (or alternatively, amplitude and phase).
-Prior works have explored complex-valued word embeddings to capture polysemy and order dependency \cite{wang2019encoding}.

-Recent advancements have demonstrated the efficacy of mapping embeddings into a complex space for angle optimization.
-Notably, AnglE \cite{li2024angleoptimizedtextembeddings} introduced a framework that optimizes angular margins in complex space for general text embedding tasks, achieving significant improvements in semantic textual similarity.
-However, AnglE employs a direct hard chunking strategy that bisects the hidden state into real and imaginary parts, which can disrupt pre-trained semantic continuity when applied to fine-grained ABSA tasks.
+Complex-valued neural networks have recently gained traction in NLP due to their superior capacity to model uncertainties and rich feature interactions \cite{lee2022complex,zhang2023quantum}.
+Complex numbers inherently possess two orthogonal degrees of freedom: the real part and the imaginary part.
+Prior works explored complex-valued embeddings to capture polysemy \cite{wang2019encoding}, but largely treated the complex domain as a black-box augmentation.
+Notably, AnglE \cite{li2024angleoptimizedtextembeddings} introduced a framework optimizing angular margins for general text embeddings.
+However, its direct hard-chunking strategy bisects the hidden state, which can disrupt pre-trained semantic continuity when applied to fine-grained tasks.

-However, the geometric properties of complex spaces have rarely been exploited for fine-grained sentiment disentanglement.
-While previous efforts focused on complex-valued transformations, they often overlooked the explicit semantic roles of amplitude and phase\cite{zhao2022quantum}.
-In this paper, we propose a Zero-Initialized Residual Complex Projection (ZRCP) module.
-We move beyond simply projecting features into a complex space by empirically proving a profound geometric intuition: the \textit{phase} acts as an ideal differentiator for sentiment polarity, while the \textit{amplitude} naturally captures the lexical richness and intensity of subjective descriptions.
-This fundamental geometric decoupling fundamentally mitigates the entanglement issue in traditional real-valued spaces.

-While prior works have explored complex-valued embeddings for capturing polysemy and word order\cite{liu2021complex}, they largely treat the complex domain as a black-box feature augmentation.
-The geometric properties of complex numbers—particularly the distinct roles of phase and amplitude—remain underexplored for fine-grained sentiment disentanglement\cite{zhao2025sdrs}.

-In this paper, we go beyond merely projecting features into a complex space.
-We explicitly assign semantic roles to the two geometric components: the phase is dedicated to modeling sentiment polarity, while the amplitude captures the lexical richness and intensity of subjective expressions.
-This explicit geometric decoupling is, to our knowledge, the first attempt to systematically exploit the phase-amplitude dichotomy for ABSA, and it proves crucial for mitigating the entanglement issue inherent in real-valued representations.
+The distinct geometric roles of phase and amplitude remain underexplored for sentiment disentanglement \cite{zhao2022quantum}.
+In this paper, we propose the ZRCP module to explicitly exploit this phase-amplitude dichotomy.
+By systematically dedicating the phase to discrete sentiment polarities and the amplitude to continuous subjective intensity, our framework substantially alleviates the entanglement issue inherent in real-valued representations.